pagopa/io-app/README.md

 The Digital Citizenship mobile app is a native mobile application for iOS and Android with a dual purpose:

-* To be an interface for citizens to manage their data and their digital citizen profile;
+* to be an interface for citizens to manage their data and their digital citizen profile;
-* To act as _reference implementation_ of the integrations with the Digital Citizenship platform.
+* to act as _reference implementation_ of the integrations with the Digital Citizenship platform.

 ## Who develops the app?

 The development of the app is carried out by several contributors:

 * [PagoPA S.p.A.](https://www.pagopa.gov.it/);
-* Volunteers who support the project.
+* volunteers who support the project.

 ## Can I use the app?